 Early Wednesday morning June 4, 2025, residents of Shagari Street in Toto Local Government Area, Nasarawa State, were thrown into a state of panic and distress after a fire broke out in a student lodge.

-According to reports, the fire originated from the room of a male occupant who is suspected to have suffered from mental health issues, possibly exacerbated by prolonged drug abuse.
+According to reports, the fire originated from the room of a male occupant who is suspected to have suffered from mental health issues.

 Under circumstances that remain unclear, the man allegedly set his own room on fire.